Deen-q/tweakforge/win-prefs/notes.md

 ## 'use client'; on L1
 - tells NextJS compiler to include this file/component in the js Bundle (making it larger)
 - on a comp that uses this: if a comp is dependent on other comps, those comps will also become client comps (and thus, added to the js bundle)

+## When starting out...
+- in the spirit of writing quickly and avoiding analysis paralysis (and being new to nextjs), make everything client comps